skgrange/gissr/README.md

 ## Background

 R's spatial data analysis abilities are very well developed.
-Therefore, R can be used as an effective geographical information system (GIS).
-A key advantage of R in GIS applications is that the user can dip in-and-out of R's general string, numerical, and visualisation tools and apply them to spatial data.
+Therefore, R can be an effective geographical information system (GIS).
+A key advantage of R in GIS applications is that the user can dip in and out of R's general string, numerical, and visualisation tools and apply them to spatial data.

 However, the challenges I have with using R as a GIS are: